Christopher-Quattrocchi/research-and-planning/README.md

 Total defeat.
 Giving up, rewriting the whole thing in v4.
 The list of dependencies is absolutely endless, nothing is compatible.
 I can't find help, chatgpt doesn't work, etc.

+Environment finally working after endless registry editing and other nonsense.
+I have a better idea how to set up and manage environments now.
+There are problems when I run main.py and try to connect to dydx to close orders.
+The console gives me wrong info about how much money I have, and doesn't seem to successfully close the open orders.
+Still, progress.